 Whisk until blended.
 The batter should be the consistency of pancake batter, thin but not too runny.

-Remove each piece of haddock from the flour mixture and dip into the batter.
-When the oil is hot (350-375 degrees), add the thicker haddock pieces first being sure to place them in the oil closest to you first and then ending with the piece of fish away from you.
+Remove each piece of fish from the flour mixture and dip into the batter.
+When the oil is hot (350-375 degrees), add the thicker pieces first being sure to place them in the oil closest to you first and then ending with the piece of fish away from you.
 Cook on each side until golden brown (thicker pieces will take 3-5 minutes per side while the thinner pieces will only take 2-3 minutes per side).
 Remove to a paper towel to drain excess oil; salt and serve.